-- Time to Spend: 1 to 2 hours
+- 1 to 2 hours Time to Spend

 You're bound to stumble across hippos at other Serengeti watering holes, but nothing can compare to the spectacle of the Retina Hippo Pool in Central Serengeti.
-Where the Seronera and Orangi rivers converge, you'll find a deep puddle of water constantly churned by roughly 200 sloshing, playing hippos.
+Situated where the Seronera and Orangi rivers converge, the Retina Hippo Pool consists of a deep puddle of water with roughly 200 sloshing, playing hippos.

 Some former visitors noted that the smell can be somewhat overwhelming – they are animals, after all – but that's hardly a deterrent.
 You'll see plenty of hippos (and possibly some herons and Nile crocodiles) to snap photos of, but remember that these creatures are very large and very dangeous, so it's best to keep your distance.
 Also, consider visiting during the dry season (between July and November) when more hippos are exposed due to the pool's lower water levels.